 Small business study sections in the Center for Scientific Review (CSR) are specific to SBIR and STTR applications, meaning that SBIR and STTR applications are not reviewed in NIH’s standard academic study sections alongside R01s and R21s.
 The make-up of the small business study sections includes both academic and industry professionals who have a robust knowledge about the SBIR and STTR programs.
 CSR aims to have around 25 – 50 percent representation of industry professionals on the review panel.
 The academic professionals on the panel are also very familiar with the SBIR and STTR programs and frequently collaborate with small businesses on SBIR and STTR awards.

 The page limits are included in the SF424 SBIR/STTR (R&R) Application Guide.
 The specific aims are limited to one page, research strategy to 6 pages for Phase I and 12 pages for Phase II/IIB and Fast Track applications, and the commercialization plans for Phase II/IIB and Fast Track applications are limited to 12 pages.
-Each biosketch is limited to 4 pages.
+Each biosketch is limited to 5 pages (new format).
 Resubmission introductions are limited to one page for all applications.
 Please review the Page Limits webpage for more information.

 Small business concerns normally retain the principal worldwide patent rights to any invention it develops with Government support, consistent with 35 USC 200-212 and its implementing regulations.
 Under existing regulations, 37 CFR 401, the Government receives a nonexclusive, nontransferable, irrevocable, paid-up license to practice or have practiced for or on behalf of the United States the subject invention throughout the world, reserves the right to require the patent-holder to license others in certain circumstances, and requires that anyone exclusively licensed to use or sell the invention in the United States must normally substantially manufacture in the United States any product embodying or product through use of the subject invention.
 To the extent authorized by 35 U.S.C.
 205, the Government will not make public any information disclosing a Government-supported to allow the awardee a reasonable time for filing a patent application, nor will the Government release any information that is part of a patent application.
 For more information, read about the Bayh-Dole Act.